marc0ni/GoalPost/README.md

 # GoalPost -- Core Data and UI Extensions

 A goal-setting app coded under instruction from the Udemy online course, <i>iOS 11 & Swift 4: From Beginning to Paid Professional</i>.
 The main focus of this project is Core Data.
-But it also includes three UI extensions which are built to bring Navigation Controller transitioning triggered by keyboard-bound buttons.
+But it also includes three UI extensions which trigger Navigation Controller transitioning by pressing keyboard-bound buttons.
 These extensions are:

 <ul>
   <li>UIViewControllerExt -- includes these functions:</li>